Minnesota Prenuptial Agreement

 Step 5: Sign before two witnesses and a notary, and store the agreement

 Execute the agreement with both attorneys present — their presence strengthens voluntariness evidence.
 Minnesota law requires the agreement to be: (1) signed by both parties; (2) signed in the presence of two witnesses; and (3) acknowledged before a notary or other officer authorized to administer oaths (§ 519.11).
 The notary does not count as one of the two witnesses — you need two witnesses plus a notary.
-Muschik (2018) voided a prenup with only one witness even though it was notarized.
+Muschik (2018) voided a prenup that was notarized but had no witness signatures despite the form including signature lines for two witnesses per party.
 Execute with both attorneys as the two witnesses and a separate notary present.
 Each party keeps a signed original, and so should each party's attorney.
 Store yours somewhere secure like a safety deposit box.
 Create a .pdf and save it via a backup drive and email.

 Minnesota Prenuptial Agreement: Frequently Asked Questions (2026)